guillaumeVilar/ansible-kubernetes-vagrant/README.md

 ```

 # Example:
-As an example, 2 different files are copied into the master nodes during the ansible provisioning.
+Different Kubernetes files are copied into the master nodes during the ansible provisioning to the /root directory of the master node.
 * nginx-deployment.yaml --> nginx deployment (3 replicas running on port 80)
 * nginx-service.yaml --> nginx service (with nodeport 30080)
+* nginx-manual-scheduling --> nginx pod to run on a specific node (node2)

+This directory is also shared with the VMs (/vagrant/ directory in the VMs).

 On the Kubernetes master, we can then deploy them with the following commands:
 ```